InertiaSolutionsGroup/Injury-Report/docs/README.md

 - The application is designed to work even when n8n webhooks are not available
 - "Submit as is" functionality writes directly to Supabase, bypassing n8n validation
 - Error handling is implemented to gracefully handle missing dependencies
+- For sufficient entries, the AI provides an improved version of the text
+- For insufficient entries, the AI provides guidance on what information is missing

 ---